A research-driven initiative examining labor, leadership, and institutional accountability at a critical inflection point in the American workforce.

 The Center for Black Women, Work, and Power was founded by Elizabeth Leiba, a writer, researcher, and workforce strategist whose work examines leadership, labor, and institutional behavior through both narrative and analytical lenses.

-Elizabeth is the author of multiple books on work, leadership, and power, and her writing has explored the intersection of personal experience, organizational culture, and systemic change.
+Elizabeth is a researcher and writer whose work examines how workplace systems influence communication, power, and economic outcomes for Black women.
+She is the author of multiple books on work, leadership, and power, and her writing has explored the intersection of personal experience, organizational culture, and systemic change.
 Her work has been informed by years of engagement with corporate leaders, educators, workforce practitioners, and policy-adjacent spaces.

 The Center represents a continuation and deepening of this work, providing a formal home for research-driven inquiry and public-facing scholarship.